fluree/example-s3-ledger/README.md

 Ensure the following:

 - `/.aws/config`
-  - You have a profile name (e.g. `[profile fluree-sandbox]`) that matches the `AWS_DEFAULT_PROFILE` value within `/demo.env`
+  - You have a profile name (e.g. `[profile fluree-sandbox]`) that matches the `AWS_DEFAULT_PROFILE` value within `docker-compose.yaml`'s `services.fluree.environment` vars
 - `/.aws/credentials`
   - You have a profile name (e.g. `[fluree-sandbox]`) that matches the profile name in `./aws/config` and that includes keys that are capable of read/write to your bucket
-- `demo.env`
+- `docker-compose.yaml`
-  - Your `FDB_STORAGE_S3_BUCKET` value should be the name of your S3 bucket (e.g. `fluree-s3-test`)
+  - Your `FDB_STORAGE_S3_BUCKET` value in your `services.fluree.environment` vars should be the name of your S3 bucket (e.g. `fluree-s3-test`)

 ### Customizing Fluree

 Fluree will work without changing any of its configuration.
-However, if you want to change any of Fluree's configuration, you can do so by providing additional env vars within the `/demo.env` file.
+However, if you want to change any of Fluree's configuration, you can do so by providing additional env vars within the `docker-compose.yaml` file.

 Information regarding configurable Fluree settings is available online.
 The `Getting Started -> Installation` section provides insight on installing and customizing Fluree (https://docs.flur.ee/docs/getting-started/installation).